uroojk844/track_slider/README.md

 ## Features

-- Set step in multiple of 4.
+- Set steps in multiple of 4.
 - Get track value on scroll.
 - Set initial position of slider.
 - Set indicator color using selectedTrackColor.